How to Integrate Blockchain Into Your Existing App (Without Starting Over)

 Complexity: Low-Medium | Timeline: 2-4 weeks

 Think of it like adding PayPal.
-You didn't rebuild your entire payment system when PayPal showed up.
-Same logic applies here.
+You did not rebuild your whole payment system when PayPal showed up.
+Same here.

-When it makes sense: International payments with high fees, B2B transactions where wire transfers are slow, or your customers are actively requesting crypto payment options.
+When it makes sense: International payments with high fees, B2B deals where wire transfers are slow, or customers asking for it.

-When it doesn't: Your customers pay with credit cards and are happy about it.
-Adding complexity for the sake of having a "We accept Bitcoin" badge is pointless.
+When it doesn't: Your customers pay with cards and are happy.
+Adding work just to put a "We accept Bitcoin" badge on the site is pointless.

 Implementation basics: